Currency depreciation major concern in Sri Lanka: MD of Lanka IOC | www.lokmattimes.com

 He also said, "If we receive the dollars, then we can open up the Line of Credit.
 This will help us to revive the economic issue."

 Referring to Lanka's IOC losses, Gupta said, "We don't get any subsidy from the government and if we continue to suffer losses we shall not be able to sustain ourselves.
-In case we sell, say, 20,000 to 25,000 litres of fuel per month by bearing a loss of Rs 100 per litre, we shall end up with a loss of around Rs 2 billion per month."
+In case we sell, say, 50,000,000 litres of fuel per month by bearing a loss of Rs 100 per litre, we shall end up with a loss of around Rs 5 billion per month."

 He said they are constantly making efforts not to put the burden on customers.
 "In June 2019, the price of diesel was Rs 104 and the prices remained the same for more than 2 years."